pernambucano/frevo-on-rails-rswag-tutorial/README.md

 By now, you already can ready most of the code.
 Here, we added the "schema".
 Let me tell you something, this is the best part of the standard.
 We define how we want the response in a format that is organized, simple, and concise.
 Try reading it before I explain it, I'll wait.

-In our schema, we defined that our response will be an object (in json, this means something between curly braces).
-Inside these curly braces we'll have a name, and an author.
+In our schema, we defined that our response will be an array of objects.
+Inside these objects we'll have a name, and an author.
 Notice that right at the end we say that we want at least the name of the book.

 Now that we have a nice test, let's run it!